lim44104/STAY-HOME/README.md

 9. [Color Contrast Accessibility Validaton](https://color.a11y.com/Contrast/)
 10. [Spell Checking](https://typosaur.us/)
 11. Compatibility Testing
     1. Testing was done using Chrom DevTool's Mobile Simulation.
-The pages, graphics and cards are checked for it's responsiveness to ensure no codes are broken and no layout runs out of the screen.
+The pages, graphics, and cards are checked for it's responsiveness to ensure no codes are broken and no layout runs out of the screen.
 12. User Acceptance Testing
     1. Interviewed my family members and friends to know about their user experience.

   Test    | Pass/Fail
 --------- | ---------
-Click on link and open in new tab | Pass
-Responsive Cards | Pass
+Click on the link and open in new tab | Pass Responsive Cards | Pass
 Responsive Nav Bar | Pass
 Responsive Images and Videos | Pass